CedricLeon/C_Project_3EII/README.md

 ## cJSON

-cJSON is a GitHub Project which allow to easily use JSON format in C code.
+cJSON is a GitHub Project which allow to easily use **JSON** format in C code.
 It is used to "save" the application. **CODE in development**

 ## Build

-GPCalendar is (normally) a cross platform application and is build with CMake.
+GPCalendar is a cross platform application, built with CMake.

 To build the application, make sure you have CMake and clone the git repertory.
 Then create the source build folder and access it.